 Nestled between Pacifica and Half Moon Bay, Montara State Beach is a pristine stretch of coastline with sandy shores, scenic cliffs, and the imposing presence of Montara Mountain in the background.

-Gherkin’s sandwich shop just up the street has a great selection of affordable sandwiches that you can easily pack up and bring to the beach for a picnic.
-If you go make sure you try the dutch crunch bread, a bay area specialty that you won’t regret.
+Gherkin’s Sandwich Shop just up the street has a great selection of affordable sandwiches that you can easily pack up and bring to the beach for a picnic.
+If you go, make sure you try the Dutch crunch bread, a Bay Area specialty that you won’t regret.

 Pacifica State Beach, Pacific